cybereality/Perception/Release/Perception/README.txt

 Skyrim: Disable shadows by finding "SkyrimPrefs.ini" in "My Documents\My Games\Skyrim" and setting the following: "fShadowDistance=0.0000 fInteriorShadowDistance=0.0000 fShadowLODStartFade=0.0000".
 Open the developers console and use "FOV 110".

 DiRT2: Some objects incorrect in first person dashboard mode.
 Make sure to force directx 9 in "My Documents\My Games\DiRT2\hardwaresettings\hardware_settings_config.xml"

+Live for Speed: Extract files from archive in to the game directory.
+DX8 to DX9 converter http://enbdev.com/download_convertor_dx8todx9.htm